oliviasculley/oliviasculley.github.io/content/posts/free-software.md

 [KDEConnect](https://community.kde.org/KDEConnect) provides fantastic
 integration of your mobile device with a Linux computer.
-While it's natively a KDE application, I use it through my GNOME desktop through a handy [gnome extension](https://extensions.gnome.org/extension/1319/gsconnect/).
+While it's natively a KDE application, I used to use it with GNOME desktop through a handy [gnome extension](https://extensions.gnome.org/extension/1319/gsconnect/).
 In addition to MPRIS controls, GSConnect provides direct PulseAudio volume modification, as well as a bunch of other handy features like remote mouse/keyboard input, remote command execution, file transfers, 2-way notification syncing, SMS messaging and more, all connected through an encrypted connection.
-While its connections are restricted to local networks only, with a home OpenVPN server it shouldn't be an issue.
+While its connections are restricted to local networks only, with a home VPN server it shouldn't be an issue.

 # MPV

-[MPV](https://mpv.io/) is a great minimalist vide player, with a fantastic ecosystem of addons and plugins.
-I use [mpv-mpris](https://github.com/hoyon/mpv-mpris) to enable MPRIS controls on my GNOME desktop.
+[MPV](https://mpv.io/) is a great minimalist video player, with a fantastic ecosystem of addons and plugins.
+I used to use [mpv-mpris](https://github.com/hoyon/mpv-mpris) to enable MPRIS controls on my GNOME desktop.